-Be on the Lookout for These 5 Symptoms
+Be on the lookout for these five signs1

 - Loss of appetite.
 Is your dog leaving food in the bowl or not eating at all?
 That’s a red flag.

 - Change in mood.
 Does your normally peppy pooch seem down in the dumps?
 Lethargy, depression, and reduced energy are warning signs.

 - Difficulty walking.
 Lyme can cause swelling of the joints, which could lead to stiffness, a change in gait, lameness, discomfort or pain.
 These symptoms may wax and wane.

 - Fever.
 Normally a dog’s temperature ranges from 101 to 102.5° Fahrenheit.3 When it rises above that range, your dog has a fever.